 Most parents are accustomed to telling their kids what will happen.
 This rarely earns respect and usually loses some.
 And it trains kids to depend on what we tell them rather than develop wisdom for themselves.
 If your child is used to you telling and not asking, start with simple “Yes” or “No” questions.
 This is usually all an upset child can process.

 A great starting point for situations like this is, “Do you want to solve this now or wait for a bit?”
 This question invites the thinking part of the child’s brain to do a little work, and there’s not a right or wrong answer – just the answer they pick.
 The question also lets the child know that there is some accountability to solve.

 Your child will likely want to wait, so get her that snack (more connection!) and invite her to set a time in the near future (2 minutes?
 5 minutes?
 10 minutes?
 Before dinner?) and stick to it.
 When given this space, kids will often recognize the problem they’ve created and will go clean up the mess.
 The child may even apologize for their harsh or hurtful words and violent reaction.

 More likely, especially if this process is new, the child will wait, hoping you’ll go on to something else.
 But you’re beginning to have less fear and more confidence.
 So ten minutes later, you bring her a preferred treat and sit on the bed with her (or whatever you know will feel safe to her) and continue coaching to solve.

 The second question

-The next question is simple but a little more open ended.
+The next question is simple but a little more open-ended.
 “What are your ideas about how to solve this?”
 Just ask it and let it sit.
 Perhaps the child has an answer.
 But maybe not.
 That’s OK.
-Allow space for tangents or unrelated conversation.
+Allow space for tangents or unrelated conversations.
 Then ask the question again.
 “So, have you thought of ideas yet to solve this?”
 Perhaps there will be an idea or two.
 But more likely: “I dunno.”